 Score – 6

 #3.
-Problem – it takes a lot of time to find a particular medicine
+It takes a lot of time to find a particular medicine

 Cause – incorrect shelving of medicines.

 #4.
 The pharmacy always seems out of order because of scattered customers.

 Score – 1